dmrickey/ckl-foundry-modules/ckl-roll-bonuses/README.md

 # Roll Bonuses

 Provides bonuses to various types of rolls.
 Some of these are for variable changes that the system can't handle (like Inspiration).
 Some are a fake implementation of changes that the system just doesn't support.
+Support for Mana's mod [Item Hints](https://gitlab.com/koboldworks/pf1/item-hints) has been included.

 ## Skill Bonuses
 ![image](https://user-images.githubusercontent.com/3664822/183241183-9f899996-6f2a-455a-a711-054039365d31.png)